- Legends of alt. rock: bassist Lou Barlow, guitarist and vocalist J. Mascis and drummer Murph of Dinosaur Jr.

 Case in point: Murph.
 That’s short for Emmett Jefferson Murphy III, drummer for veteran rock trio Dinosaur Jr.

-The son of an African Studies professor at Smith College, Murph met guitarist J. Mascis and bassist Lou Barlow in Amherst, Mass. in the early ‘80s while still in high school.
-There the band rebelled against its hippie surroundings with a reign of brutally high volume shows while forging its signature style, a mix of hook-filled ‘70s rock twang with hardcore punk flourishes.
+The son of an African Studies professor at Smith College, Murph met guitarist J. Mascis and bassist Lou Barlow in Amherst, Mass. in the early ‘80s, while they were still in high school.
+Soon their band was rebelling against its hippie surroundings with a reign of brutally high volume shows while forging a signature style, a mix of hook-filled ‘70s rock twang with hardcore punk flourishes, or "ear-bleedin' country."

 An influential group, Dinosaur Jr. has always had a reputation for being dysfunctional offstage, often barely talking to each other.
 Barlow was kicked out and Murph left the group after it signed a major label deal in the early '90s while Mascis, its principal songwriter, kept touring with other players and releasing solo work.

 In 2006 the original trio reunited and has since released four reenergized albums of new material that have (oddly) received better reviews than their early work.
 The group is finishing the tour cycle for its 2016 album Give A Glimpse of What Yer Not and will be returning to the National on Sunday, Oct.
 8 with Detroit monsters Easy Action opening.

 Style called Murph recently for a brief chat and nobody answered.
 He called back a few minutes later.

 Murph: Sorry I totally spaced the interview.
 I was in a store and looked at the number I didn't recognize and thought you were a solicitor.